 Legal regulations and originated loans' statistics.
 As a legal requirement in relation to mortgages, Akbank imposes a credit limit of 80% of the value of the asset.
-Akbank imposes no limit on credit value, but the average size of Akbank's mortgages in 2019 was TL 168,200.
-The maximum maturity of these mortgages imposed by Akbank is generally 10 years (240 months in some specific cases).
+Akbank imposes no limit on credit value, but the average size of Akbank's mortgages in 2020 was TL 226,563.
+The maximum maturity of these mortgages imposed by Akbank is generally ten years (240 months in some specific cases).

 As a legal requirement in relation to car loans, if the value of a vehicle is up to TL 120,000, Akbank imposes a credit limit of 70% of the value of the vehicle.
 If the value of the vehicle is more than TL 120,000, Akbank imposes a credit limit of 70% of the value of the vehicle on the first TL 120,000 and 50% on amounts in excess of TL 120,000.
-There is no limit to the credit value of car loans but the average size of Akbank's car loans in 2017 was TL 53,800.
-If the value of a vehicle is up to TL 120,000, the maximum maturity of car loans is 60 months and if the value of a vehicle is above TL 120,000 the maximum maturity of car loans is 48 months.
+There is no limit to the credit value of car loans but the average size of Akbank's car loans in 2020 was TL 123.000.
+If the value of a vehicle is up to TL 120,000, the maximum maturity of car loans is 60 months, if the value of a vehicle is up to TL 300,000, the maximum maturity of car loans is 48 months, if the value of a vehicle is up to TL 750,000, the maximum maturity of car loans is 36 months and if the value of a vehicle is above TL 750,000 the maximum maturity of car loans is 24 months.
 For second-hand cars, Akbank is able to grant unsecured loans in comparison to new car loans which require the car as collateral and the relevant car insurance details to be provided.

 Collateral valuation.
 The collateral valuation process for consumer loans depends on the nature of the loan.
 For mortgages, branches request appraisal of collateral for loans from the Appraisal Department.
 The Appraisal Department outsources real estate valuation to one of its contracted independent appraisal firms.
-It uses 47 appraisal firms in total, all of which have a valuation license from the CMB.
-The Appraisal Department employs 10 specialists who review all appraisal reports prepared by the contracted firms.
-These 10 specialists are also licensed by the CMB.
+It uses 37 appraisal firms in total, all of which have a valuation license from the CMB.
+The Appraisal Department employs ten specialists who review all appraisal reports prepared by the contracted firms.
+These ten specialists are also licensed by the CMB.
 All valuation reports are managed in Akbank's "EKON" digital system.
 All mortgage collateral values are transferred from EKON into the control loan approval system.